Demonstrating gene tree conflict with Phyparts Piecharts

 4. Mapping these information on species tree

-Note: please read the tutorial, Python 2.7 and ETE3 with the graphical options need to be installed before run the python script
+Note: Please read the tutorial, Python >2.7 and ETE3 with the graphical options need to be installed before run the python script

 - how to run script:

-python phypartspiecharts.py species_tree output_name gene_number
+python3 phypartspiecharts.py species_tree output_name gene_number

 output_name must be the same as you names at the